DevArafath/quran-bookmark/README.md

 <div align="center">

-##### &copy; 2024 Mohamed Arafath.
-All rights reserved.
-This project and its contents are licensed for personal and educational use only.
-Unauthorized distribution, modification, or use of any part of this project without explicit permission is strictly prohibited.
-For inquiries regarding licensing or permissions, please contact [DevArafath](https://github.com/DevArafath/).
+##### All rights reserved.
+This project, including all source code, designs, and related materials, is protected by copyright law.
+It is licensed for personal, non-commercial, and educational use only.
+Any reproduction, distribution, modification, or use of this project, in part or in whole, without prior written consent from the owner, is strictly prohibited.
+Commercial use, redistribution, or adaptation of this project requires explicit permission.
+For any licensing inquiries or requests for permission, please contact, [DevArafath](https://github.com/DevArafath/). &copy; 2024 Mohamed Arafath.